The West Oxford Model

 For the past ten years, residents in West Oxford have been working hard to implement an award winning climate change project aimed at reducing their community’s CO2 emissions by 80% by 2050.

 We have pioneered the idea of the double cut in our emissions.
 The first comes from the generation of renewable energy; the second comes from reinvesting the surplus income from the energy (from the FIT or Feed-in Tariff) to be used for further carbon cutting projects in the local community.

-- West Oxford Community Renewables (WOCR), an Industrial and Provident society for the benefit of the community, raises money from a mix of government grants, prize money and its own share offer
+- West Oxford Community Renewables (WOCoRe), an Industrial and Provident society for the benefit of the community, raises money from a mix of government grants, prize money and its own share offers

-- It invests the capital in community renewable energy projects based on the natural resources of our area – solar PVs on buildings, a micro-hydro in the Thames and small wind projects on surrounding hills – to reduce the community’s CO2 emissions
+- It invests the capital in community renewable energy projects based on the natural resources of our area – solar PVs on buildings, a micro-hydro in the Thames (Osney Lock Hydro) and small wind projects on surrounding hills – to reduce the community’s CO2 emissions

-- The electricity is sold to the building/land owners (with any excess sold to the grid) and the surplus donated to Low Carbon West Oxford, a registered charity, to fund further carbon reduction projects in the community.
-Current projects include the Low Carbon Living Household Programme, plus tree and wildlife, transport, waste reduction, and sustainable food projects.
+- The electricity is sold to the building/land owners (with any excess sold back to the grid) and the surplus income donated to Low Carbon West Oxford, a registered charity, to fund further carbon reduction projects in the community.
+Current projects include the Street by Street Programme, plus tree and wildlife, transport, waste reduction, and sustainable food projects.